p-programming-language/plang/CONTRIBUTE.md

 This can be anything as long as it is clear what the commit chnaged.

 Examples:
-- `fix: Fixed issue #12 (Fixed compiler issue)`
+- `fix: Fixed issue #12 (type parsing issue)`
 - `feat: create os() intrinsic function`
+- `test: add interpreter test for object indexing`
 ## Docs/Guides
-We currently don't have any documentation or guides for P. Feel free to create some yourself using the **docs/** folder!
+We currently don't have any documentation or guides for P other than [the API reference](https://docs.p-lang.xyz).

 ## Project Hierarchy Guide
 ### src/